DylanMahoney/NonHermitianSystems/README.md

 # NonHermitianSystems
-Code for paper "Transport and Integrability Breaking in Non-Hermitian Quantum Systems"
+Code for paper "Transport and Integrability Breaking in Non-Hermitian Quantum Systems".
+If you're reading this right now, it means that we have made the paper public but that I haven't yet made the code base pretty and nicely commented.
+Sorry!
+I'll try to get to that soon.

 TODO: In this file I should specify which versions I'm using of all of the packages I've installed.